vladoCimb/harman_demo/README.md

 ## Generating assets 🖼️

-We're using [flutter_gen](https://pub.dev/packages/flutter_gen) to generate statically safe descriptions of image and font assets.
+I am using [flutter_gen](https://pub.dev/packages/flutter_gen) to generate statically safe descriptions of image and font assets.

 You need to install the `flutter_gen` tool via brew or pub, by following the [installation instruction](https://pub.dev/packages/flutter_gen/install).
 The configuration of the tool is stored in `pubspec.yaml`.